GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

   ),
 ) <fig:ssl:multi_source:normalization>

-Those two methods have been proven to be effective in training deep neural network architectures.
+Those two methods have proven effective in training deep neural network architectures.
-#draft[
+Ren et al. @ren_normalizing_2017 develop a unified view of the #acr("BN") and #acr("LN") schemes.
-  TODO:
+Furthermore, they proposed a novel addition to better handle sparsity and achieved better results in various downstream tasks.
-  - Normalizing the Normalizers: Comparing and Extending Network Normalization Schemes @ren_normalizing_2017
+Similarly, the _PowerNorm_ scheme, introduced by Shen et al. @shen_powernorm_2020, attempts to circumvent the identified weaknesses of the existing normalization schemes when applied to the transformer architecture.
-  - PowerNorm: Rethinking Batch Normalization in Transformers @shen_powernorm_2020 ]
+Those works further demonstrate the importance of normalization in deep neural networks.

 //===== Experiments
 *Experiments*